-The Colby Libraries overarching mission is to provide our users (faculty, staff, and students) with a myriad of resources and services that support learning, critical thinking, research, and the creation of new knowledge.
+The Colby College Libraries provide our users (faculty, staff, and students) with a myriad of resources and services that support learning, critical thinking, research, and the creation of new knowledge.

 The staff of the Colby College Libraries:

 - Identifies, acquires, provides access to, and preserves scholarly works and resources that support teaching, learning, and faculty and student research;

 - Manages and promotes use of the College’s rare and unique materials, among other primary sources;

 - Teaches and guides students how to discover, evaluate, and ethically use information and understand all aspects of information literacy;

-- Provide user-centered spaces for group and individual research, study, collaboration, and contemplation
+- Develops and maintains user-centered and inspiring spaces for group and individual research, study, collaboration, and contemplation.

 Highlights of Colby College Libraries

 There are three physical libraries on campus and a storage annex just off campus:

-Miller Library houses the humanities and social science collections, the College archives, and Special Collections.
+Miller Library houses the humanities and social science collections, the College Archives, and Special Collections.
 The lowest level in Miller, known as The Street, contains individual and group study space and is open 24 hours a day.

 The Bixler Art and Music Library features an extensive collection of art and music books, journals, sound recordings, music scores, and a digital media lab.

 The Olin Science Library houses books, journals, and DVDs that support programs in the natural and physical sciences, computer science, and mathematics.

 - More than 1.7 million items, including more than 530,000 electronic books, and access to more than 22,000 print and 130,000 electronic periodicals and newspapers;

 - Hundreds of popular and authoritative full-text and abstract scholarly research databases, with content across a wide range of disciplines;

 - Colby has been a selective depository for U.S. government publications since 1880;

 - The Colby Libraries are the only members of the HathiTrust in Maine, providing increased access to otherwise unavailable primary sources.

 Colby College Libraries offer the following resources and services:

 - A highly skilled and knowledgeable staff that offers expert support and assistance to help students meet academic and lifelong learning goals;